pkimpel/retro-220/software/BALGOL/README.txt

 BAC-220-Generator-Callout-10K.card
     Bootstrap card deck and configuration statements for generating the BAC-220-Compiler-10K.tape file above.

+BAC-220-Loader-Blank-Card.card
+    A "blank" card containing a "6" in column 1.
+This can be used in places where the Object Program Loader requires a blank card before the object program deck or the data deck, depending upon the way the program is being loaded.

 BALGOL-Build-Notes.txt
     Notes for bootstrapping the BALGOL Generator and Compiler programs